tarunkumariitm/tarunkumariitm.github.io/README.md

 ## Welcome
-I am a Ph.D. scholar at the [Department of Computer Science and Engineering](https://www.cse.iitm.ac.in/index.php), [Indian Institute of Technology Madras](https://www.iitm.ac.in/).
+I am a Ph.D. scholar, and a recepient of the Intel Ph.D. fellowship at the [Department of Computer Science and Engineering](https://www.cse.iitm.ac.in/index.php), [Indian Institute of Technology Madras](https://www.iitm.ac.in/).
 I am being advised by [Prof. Balaraman Ravindran](http://www.cse.iitm.ac.in/~ravi/index.html) and [Prof. Manikandan Narayanan](https://maninarayanan.com/index.html).
 I am also associated to the [Robert Bosch Centre for Data Science and Artificial Intelligence](https://rbcdsai.iitm.ac.in/).
-My PhD is financially supported by an Intel project grant.
 My work involves modelling complex systems as hypergraphs and multiplex networks, and learning from such networks.
 Recently, I have worked on the problems of hypergraph clustering, hyperedge prediction and centrality for multilayer networks.

 ### Publications